 There is a whole spectrum of religious groups that would be more than happy to answer that question for you.
 Since there are so many suppliers of information in that area, Science Against Evolution sees no need to duplicate their effort.
 We focus on the truth about evolution, and let you search for whatever other truth you want to find elsewhere.

 The question that is legitimately in our charter is, “If science is against evolution, why do so many scientists continue to believe it?”
 The answer has to do with social science (which broadly includes history and political science) rather than the so-called “hard sciences” (such as biology, chemistry, and physics).
 The answer can be found in American history and politics.

 The Humanist Manifesto was published in 1933.
 Since that time, rather than wage open war against believers, humanists chose to sabotage traditional religions secretly.
 They did this by saying that there was no real conflict between science and religion.
 One deals with the physical realm, and the other deals with the spiritual realm.
 There can be no conflict because there is no overlap.
 It sounded logical, so most people believed it.
 Only a few people recognized that if the theory of evolution is true, then man’s sin did not cause death, so death could not atone for sin.
-The few who recognized that there really is a conflict between the theory of evolution and traditional American beliefs were disregarded as religious fanatics.
+The few who recognized that there really is a conflict between the theory of evolution and traditional Christian beliefs were disregarded as religious fanatics.